yeti46g/PORTFOLIO_DisasterResponsePipeline/README.md

 1. Run the following commands in the **project's root directory** to set up your database and model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ETL pipeline that cleans data and stores in database <br>
+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves <br>
+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the **project's root directory** to run your web app.
+2. Run the following command in the **project's root directory** to run your web app.<br>
     `python app/run.py`

 3. Go to http://0.0.0.0:3001/